jpype-project/jpype/doc/quickguide.rst

 JPype does not support extending a class directly in Python.
 Where it is necessary to exend a Java class, it is required to create a Java extension with an interface for each methods that are to be accessed from Python.
-For some deployments this may be be an option.
-If that is the case, the JPype inline compiler can be used to create the dynamic class on the fly.

 +---------------------------+---------------------------------------------------------+---------------------------------------------------------+